Adolescence can be a challenging time, especially when a teenager is struggling with a mental illness or substance use disorder.

 The program is especially suited for adolescents with mood disorders, relationship and attachment difficulties, substance use, problematic use of technology, impulse control challenges, anxiety, depression, or other mental health-related difficulties.

-Programming features evidence-based therapies, including cognitive behavior therapy (CBT), dialectical behavior therapy (DBT) skills, family-focused treatment, psychodrama, SAMSHA Treatment Improvement Protocol 47, music therapy, yoga, sleep hygiene and other interventions.
+Programming features evidence-based therapies, including cognitive behavior therapy (CBT), dialectical behavior therapy (DBT) skills, acceptance and commitment therapy (ACT), conflict resolution, and other interventions.

 To track the adolescent’s progress, gold-standard assessments that measure symptom reduction and other changes that reflect well-being are completed at regular intervals.